English

 Prerequisites

-ENGL 464 : Advanced Grammar
+ENGL 464 : Rhetorical Grammar

 This class emphasizes grammar in its application to writing, tutoring, and teaching.
 In this hands-on course, students will improve their own grammar through completing numerous writing exercises as well as teaching at least one grammar-related lesson to fellow students.